Platon Lebedev: Conviction and imprisonment

-On 2 July 2003, Platon Lebedev, then chairman of the board of Menatep, was summoned as a witness to the Prosecutor General's Office in an investigation into embezzlement of state funds.
+On 2 July 2003, Lebedev, then chairman of the board of Menatep, was summoned as a witness to the Prosecutor General's Office in an investigation into embezzlement of state funds.
 Shortly before the scheduled visit, Lebedev however felt ill at about 5 a.m. and was taken to a hospital.
 Lebedev then subsequently was arrested in the hospital on suspicion of stealing a 20% stake in JSC Apatit.

 On 31 May 2005, Lebedev was convicted of tax evasion in 2005, and sentenced to nine years in prison.
 He was subsequently charged with embezzlement and money laundering in 2009, and pleaded not guilty to the charges.
 There has been speculation that these charges were politically motivated.

 On 27 December 2010, Lebedev and Mikhail Khodorkovsky were each sentenced to 13 years in prison for money laundering and embezzlement.
 In the second case against them, they were found guilty of organizing a criminal group in the oil business, embezzling 218 million tonnes of oil from Yukos' oil extraction subsidiary companies, Uganskneftegaz, Tomskneft and Samaraneftegaz.

 In December 2013 Khodorkovsky was released while Lebedev was released on 24 January 2014.
 "A short prison sentence might be considered a victory for Mr. Putin's protégé, President Dmitry A. Medvedev, a former law professor who is thought of as less of a hard-liner.
 Mr. Medvedev has been promoting policies to modernize Russia, and analysts say the Khodorkovsky case is an obstacle toward convincing foreign investors that the country's legal system is fair."

 On 24 May 2011, Lebedev and Khodorkovsky were named prisoners of conscience by Amnesty International, which criticized the men's second trial and called for their release on the expiry of their initial sentences.

 On 7 August 2012, Lebedev's 13-year sentence was reduced by 3 years and 4 months by a district court judge in the Arkhangelsk region city of Velsk, where Lebedev had been imprisoned.
 This action came as a result of the prosecutor's office requesting a re-qualification of Lebedev's offenses due to the passage of a new legal statute in the Russian Criminal Code which reduced the punishment for offenses of which he had been convicted.

 On 25 October 2013, the Berlin International Literature Festival held a worldwide reading in solidarity with Platon Lebedev and all criminals who allege they are political prisoners in Russia.

 Release

 On 23 January 2014, the Russian Supreme Court reduced Lebedev's sentence and ordered his release from prison.
 But Supreme Court Judge Pyotr Serkov did not change a court order under which Lebedev and Khodorkovsky had to pay 17bn roubles ($500m; £300m) in tax arrears.
 Immediately after his release, Lebedev said in an interview with Ren TV that he intended to resume business.

-In February 2015, Platon Lebedev announced his first press conference after his release from prison in Moscow on 18 February 2015.
+In February 2015, Lebedev announced his first press conference after his release from prison in Moscow on 18 February 2015.